nanoc/nanoc.app/content/docs/reference/config.md

 The `prune` section contains options for the [prune](/docs/reference/commands/#prune) command, which deletes stray files from the output directory.

-### `auto_prune`

-Whether to automatically remove files not managed by nanoc from the output directory.
-For safety reasons, this is turned off by default.

 	#!yaml
 	prune:
-	  auto_prune: false
+	  auto_prune: true

-CAUTION: Enabling <code>auto_prune</code> will cause nanoc to remove all files and directories from the output directory that do not correspond to nanoc items.
-Make sure that the output directory does not contain anything that you still need.

-### `exclude`

-Which files and directories you want to exclude from pruning.
-If you version your output directory, you should probably exclude VCS directories such as .git, .svn etc.

-	#!yaml
-	prune:
 	  exclude: [ '.git', '.hg', '.svn', 'CVS' ]

+When `auto_prune` is true, nanoc will automatically remove files not managed by nanoc from the output directory.

+The `exclude` option determines which files and directories you want to exclude from pruning.
+If you version your output directory, you should probably exclude VCS directories such as <span class="filename">.git</span> or <span class="filename">.hg</span>.

 ## `commands_dirs`